 I will never forget the day I was handed a baby who would change many lives.
 Whom I wrote a book after, Beauty from Ashes.

 Kyle’s story points others to Christ.
-Christ in turns points to the sanctity of human life.
+Christ in turns points to the preciousness of human life.
 This is a beautiful article from Focus on The Family: The Sanctity of Human Life: How We Help

 We needed Kyle more than we would ever know.
 He was the second most treasured Christmas gift we ever received.
 Jesus was the first.